watersofoblivion/dataless/README.md

 On the first deploy with these options set, Route53 DNS will be set up.
 The contact listed for email validation will receive an email to confirm a certificate.
 The deploy will block until the certificate is approved.

+DNS settings can be toggled on or off or altered at any time with a config change.
+Changing the `BaseDNSName` will require a new certificate to be issued.

 Advanced
 ===